The Origin of Life

 During such events whole classes of species may be obliterated - and their technology lost.

-Certainly - in the history so far of life on this planet so far - the setbacks have been a retatively minor force in comparison with the progress that has been made - and many discoveries about ways of making a living have been successfully preserved for billions of years.
+Certainly - in the history of life on this planet so far - the setbacks have been a relatively minor force in comparison with the progress that has been made - and many discoveries about "ways of making a living" have been successfully preserved for billions of years.

-It appears that the universe is sufficiently life-friendly in at least one area for living systems to flourish and expand within it - allowing a technological ratcheting process to drive evolution forwards.
+It appears that the universe is sufficiently benign towards living systems that they are able to flourish and expand within it.

 Expand this node